muso31/Helixbase/README.md

 * View <a href="https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Service/HeroService.cs">HeroService.cs</a> for examples of how to get an item from Sitecore using the content API and the search API.
 * View <a href="https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Routes/RegisterRoutes.cs">Register routes</a> for an example of how to register a route.

+To add a 301 redirect simply add a redirect item to the _Redirect Items_ folder found in your site _Global_ folder.